IC 5332

-IC 5332, also known as PGC 71775 is an intermediate spiral galaxy about 30 million light-years away in the constellation Sculptor.
-IC 5332 is a delicate spiral galaxy that is unusually faint and beautifully symmetrical.
-As viewed from earth it is nearly face on.
-It has a very small central bulge and open spiral arms accounting for its classification (SABc).
+IC 5332, also known as PGC 71775, is an intermediate spiral galaxy about 30 million light-years away in the constellation Sculptor.
+It was discovered by American astronomer Lewis Swift on 19 November 1897.
+IC 5332 is too faint to be visible to the naked eye, with an apparent magnitude of 10.72.
+Viewed from earth, it is nearly face on.
+It has a very small central bulge and open spiral arms accounting for its SABc classification.
 The galaxy lies in the direction of the galactic south pole.

 IC 5332 is a late type spiral galaxy with observable star formation ongoing, though at such a low rate as to be a stable non-starburst galaxy.
 It is a somewhat tenuous spiral galaxy with a very low surface brightness of just 23.8 mag/squ arc sec.

+IC 5332 has also been observed in detail by the James Webb Space Telescope's Mid-InfraRed Instrument (MIRI).
+MIRI's high-resolution mid-infrared image pierced the dust clouds obscuring the galaxy's spiral arms, revealing the galaxy's structures in high detail.
+These structures were previously hidden in both visible and ultraviolet light observations.

+IC 5332 Group

+According to A.M.
+Garcia, IC 5332 is the namesake of the IC 5332 galaxy group (also known as LGG 478).
+This small group has three galaxies, including NGC 7713 and PGC 72525.